Why You Should Use RStudio (Posit) Connect Authentication And How to Set It Up

 When it comes to securing your application, the first thing that comes to mind is protecting access with proper authentication.
-This means only allowing people that you create accounts for to access your platform.
+This means only allowing people that you create accounts for can access your platform.
 RStudio Connect authentication makes this process relatively easy with options for either internal or external authentication providers.

 The second thing is to allow those with access, only the required permissions to perform their duties.
 You can do that by applying the rule of least privilege implemented as authorization.
 For example, if the user only needs to view the app, it serves no purpose to give them edit or delete rights.
 But how do you properly implement that?
 Authentication and authorization are big vector attacks.
 There are many examples where misconfiguration led to privilege escalations, unauthorized access, data breaches, and so on.